Learn More About Giant's Liquor License Hearing 2/24/26

 Environmental Advocacy

-By being granted Party Status in the Concord Township Zoning Hearing proceedings through legal counsel retained on behalf of affected homeowners, our organization has secured the right to fully participate in the hearings—presenting evidence, questioning witnesses, and responding on the record.
-This status is essential to protecting due process and ensuring that community concerns are treated with the same seriousness as those of the applicant.
+By securing Party Status in the Concord Township Zoning Hearing through counsel representing affected homeowners, we gained the right to present evidence, question witnesses, and respond on the record—placing community concerns on equal legal footing with the applicant.

-Finally, by submitting formal written objections to the Delaware County Planning Commission, the applicant, and both Townships, we have ensured that our concerns are permanently documented and preserved in the official record.
-This matters not only for current decision-making, but for accountability and any future reviews or appeals.
+We have also filed formal written objections with the Delaware County Planning Commission, the applicant, and both Townships, ensuring our concerns are preserved in the official record for accountability and any future review.

 An Involved Community